openwallet-foundation-labs/vc-api/README.md

 # EW-DOS
-//This should be the same in every repo.
 The Energy Web Decentralized Operating System is a blockchain-based, multi-layer digital infrastructure.

 The purpose of EW-DOS is to develop and deploy an open and decentralized digital operating system for the energy sector in support of a low-carbon, customer-centric energy future.